MatthewDLudwig/SpareTimeMiner/README.md

 ### Heavy Mode
 Heavy mode is turned on when the user has interacted with the computer less than once every 15 seconds.
 This mode is mainly meant for computers that don't go to sleep after prolonged lack of use so that the miner can use more resources.
 The main reason STM was created was for this exact reason as I had grown tired of changing the miner program manually before bed and when waking up.

+## Recheck Modes
+### Activity Mode
+Activity mode should be used when you want the mining command to be chosen based off how actively you are using your computer.
+This is good for those playing video games or who constantly switch between typing a lot, and barely using the computer.
+### Time Mode
+Time mode should be used when you want the mining command to be chosen based off the time of day and not off how the computer is being used.
+Heavy, light, and tiny modes can be specified for different times or the day (days of the week may be implemented at a later point).
+If a time slot is not specified, the "light" command will be used for that time of day.

+Overlapping times will use the first specified mode in the config file.
+This may not be true if the collection used (LinkedList) doesn't keep the order of items as they were added (shouldn't happen though).
 ## The Config File
 A sample config file is included in this repository without the light, heavy, or tiny commands present.
 If these commands are not present the program will fail to start while printing an error.
 A description of each config field is provided below: